FAQ

 Since 1996 Steve has served as the Director of Training for Jon-Don’s revolutionary Strategies for Success (SFS) program.
 Click HERE for more info about SFS.
 Steve has also owned a computer systems house, an auction service and has been a certified white-water raft guide.

 The Toburen family spent 13 years in the Dominican Republic working as full time, unpaid volunteers and they continue in this volunteer work today.
 Steve and his wife, Sioux have two children.
-Matthew (who is a partner in this web-site) still lives in the Dominican Republic and Megan who is a Medical Assistant in New Mexico.
+Matthew still lives in the Dominican Republic and Megan who is a Medical Assistant in New Mexico.